termie/git-bzr-ng/README.rst

   $ git bzr push

-See test.sh for even more examples
+See test.sh for even more examples.
+Please try it out and report any issues to the github tracker at http://github.com/termie/git-bzr-ng/issues so we can sort them out quickly.

 Extra Notes